manuel-buser/manuel-buser/README.md

 - 👋 Hi, I’m @manuu1999
-- 👀 I’m interested in Java programming language.
+- 👀 I’m interested in Java.
 - 🌱 I’m currently learning business information technology in Basel, Switzerland.
 - 💞️ I’m looking to collaborate on new interesting IT Projects.
 - 📫 How to reach me: buser.manuel@hotmail.com